dalmo1991/superflexPy/doc/elements_list.rst

 List of currently implemented elements
 ======================================

+SuperflexPy provides a large variety of components (i.e., elements, units, nodes and network) for constructing conceptual hydrological models.
+The components presented in the page :ref:`components` represent the core of SuperflexPy.
+However, such components must be extended to create customized models.

-This page contains all the elements implemented extending the classes provided by SuperflexPy.
+Most of the customization regards elements (i.e., reservoirs, lag, and connection elements).
+This page contains all the elements implemented extending the classes provided by SuperflexPy and made available to the users to construct models.
 The elements are divided in three categories

 - Reservoir
 - Lag elements